-May discuss key native species lost, with particular attention to blue-listed species such as Henderson’s checkermallow (Sidalcea hendersonii, globally nearly exclusive to the lower Fraser River Estuary), and pointed rush (Juncus oxymeris, locally abundant but limited range within Fraser River Estuary) (Lomer, 2021).

-Discussion of inference limitations, and strengths of comparisons.

-Acknowledge transect relocation and sampling method likely alters results, however still provides a ‘snapshot’ of marsh-wide conditions along a major tidal channel.
+These data do not show variation in population dynamics over time, thus inferences of interannual trends in species gained/lost cannot be explicitly made.
+However, this snapshot is useful for observing coarse patterns of species shifts, and can be used to refine future questions such as identifying which assemblages may have greater turnover variability.
+Additionally, because permanent transects were not used, transect relocation and sampling method likely alters results.
 Plots were subjectively placed based on perceived changes in species composition, or every 10 m when no change was discernable.
 This means that assemblages characterized by key species, such as the Fescue group, should be proportionately represented in the data.
 If plots were laid strictly at the same distance along the tape (as was done in 1999), proportional representation of assemblages may be skewed depending on spatial shifts.

-Cannot over-interpret turnover.

-Three timepoints does not show variation in population dynamics over time, thus inferences of species dominance or trends in species gained/lost cannot be explicitly made.
-However, this snapshot is useful for observing coarse patterns of species shifts, and can be used to refine future questions such as identifying which assemblages may have greater turnover variability.
+Another limitation of this study is that